jon-heard/obsidian-inline-scripts-library/notevars.sfile.md

 // If notename is ".", change it to the current file if ($1 === ".") { $1 = app.workspace.getActiveFile()?.path; }

-// Get the file object for the specified note const file = app.vault.fileMap[$1] || app.vault.fileMap[$1 + ".md"];
+// Get the file object for the specified note.
+Early out if unavailable, or folder const file = app.vault.fileMap[$1] || app.vault.fileMap[$1 + ".md"];

-// If no file object, or is a folder, early out if (!file)
+if (!file)
 {
 	return expFormat([ "", "No value.
 Note __" + $1 + "__ not found." ]);